-The Statute imposes obligations on Member States 'to co-operate with the International Tribunal in the investigation and prosecution' of accused persons and to comply 'with any request for assistance or an order issued by a Trial Chamber'.
-Such requests may involve, among other things, the identification and location of persons, the taking of testimony and the production of evidence, the service of documents, the arrest and detention of persons, and the surrender of accused persons to the Tribunal.
+Both Statutes impose obligations on Member States to co-operate with the international Tribunals in the investigation and prosecution of accused persons and to comply with any request for assistance or an order issued by a Trial Chamber.
+Such requests may involve, among other things, the identification and location of persons, the taking of testimony and the production of evidence, the service of documents, the arrest and detention of persons, and the surrender of accused persons to the Tribunals.